Sean554/Project1-Data-Science-Blog/README.md

 ## File Descriptions <a name="files"></a>
 There are 3 notebooks available related to the questions above.
 The 'Q1' notebook answers the first question, the 'Q2' notebook answers questions 2 and 3 and the 'Q3' notebook relates to question 4.
 These notebooks explore a range of Airbnb data and provide insights and answers to the questions posed.
 Comments and markdown cells were used throughout the notebooks to explain the steps taken.

+The Seattle and Boston datasets from Kaggle are also available to view here.

 ## Results<a name="results"></a>
 The findings of the analysis can be found [here](https://medium.com/@sean554/airbnb-data-exploration-and-analysis-seattle-and-boston-b441693acef1).
 The full results of the price prediction can be found in the random_forest_airbnb_results.xls file, available to view.